 By Angel G. Terrera

-As systems grow, the generation of manual test cases it is a task that becomes more difficult and expensive.
-Therefore, it is specially important to use techniques for test case automation from previously selected best candidates if we want to meet market standards and deliver on time.
+As systems grow, the generation of manual test cases is a task that becomes more difficult and more expensive.
+Therefore, it is especially important to use techniques for test case automation from previously selected best candidates if we want to meet market standards and deliver on time.

-When selecting candidate tests cases for automation, two different stages of software testing areas should be identified:
+When selecting candidate test cases for automation, two different stages of software testing areas should be identified:

 - An area that hasn’t yet begun to automate their testing efforts.

 An area that has implemented automation projects and intends to walk the path of continuous improvement.

 These two different stages reflect the maturity of the area that selects possible candidates for test case automation.

 For areas of type A, a range of possibilities is available:

 - Identify and recognize the candidate casuistry from certain defined criteria.